 - inability or difficulty emptying the bladder even when it feels full

 - significant, uncontrolled leakage of urine at any time (incontinence)

 - unusually frequent urination (unless you already know you have a urinary infection)

 - an urgent, immediate need to urinate, or urine leaking if you do not immediately do so

 It may be helpful to write notes to discuss with your doctor, for example, the type of difficulties experienced, their frequency, when you first noticed a change, and your normal eating and drinking habits.

 Bladder problems can occur for a number of reasons, so the first approach will be to eliminate causes other than Parkinson’s, such as urinary infections and prostate problems in men.

 Often a doctor will avoid bladder-specific medication initially while he or she investigates whether diet, drinks, bowels, mobility, toilet environment and optimising Parkinson's medication can affect, and improve, your bladder function.

-Pelvic floor exercises are useful in preventing stress incontinence caused by weak pelvic floor muscles.
-These muscles, which stretch from the pubic bone at the front to the tail bone (coccyx) at the back of the body, are like a trampoline and work to support the bladder and bowel, as well as the uterus in women.
+Exercises of the pelvic floor muscles are useful in preventing stress incontinence, and may also help with managing urgency incontinence.
+These muscles, which stretch from the pubic bone at the front to the tail bone (coccyx) at the back of the body, are like a trampoline and work to support the bladder and bowel, as well as the womb in women.
 They can become weak for many reasons, including childbirth, lack of exercise, hormonal changes and ageing, and this can cause urine to leak, particularly when coughing, sneezing, laughing or exercising.